2: Climate Policy is the New Energy Policy

 In this lesson, we've learned about climate and energy policy at all scales of government, from local municipalities to intergovernmental panels.
 Climate change is unlike many other environmental challenges, in that it is a global issue.
 So, while we can all work separately to achieve reductions in greenhouse gases locally, we can't fully address the problem without global cooperation.

 Global cooperation on anything is a challenge in itself.
 Integrating the disparate interests, intentions, and abilities of all the world's nations and finding a path forward is daunting to even consider.
 As the Kyoto Protocol experience illustrated, we really need to all be in this together.
 Will climate change be the ultimate tragedy of the commons?
 Will some countries recognize the economic potential of developing large-scale renewable energy technologies and out-compete us on the global stage?
-Will the US rise to the challenge of addressing climate change while managing a weak economy and public misunderstanding of the issue?
+Will the US rise to the challenge of addressing climate change?
 These are not questions we can answer easily in one lesson or one course.
-But these will be the types of questions you may find yourself working on as an ESP graduate or any field that deals with climate/energy policy.
+But these will be the types of questions you may encounter throughout your own careers.

 Paris 2015: The year we finally did something.